 WE KEEP TALKING ABOUT RISK-BASED PAYMENT MODELS

-Last week, Premier and other groups called on HHS Secretary Alex Azar to improve and make permanent the Next Generation Accountable Care Organization Model (Next Gen ACO).
-Next Gen ACOs have improved quality and netted Medicare $62 million in savings in year one and are on track to achieve even more savings in year two.
+Last week, Premier and other groups called on HHS Secretary Alex Azar to improve and make permanent the Next Generation Accountable Care Organization Model.
+Next Generation ACOs improved quality and netted Medicare $62 million in savings in year one and are on track to achieve even more savings in year two.
 Recommended improvements include increased program flexibility and stability through benefit design and accounting for sicker patients.

-What we’re saying: Next Gen ACO is the model that best equips providers to move to direct contracting models.
-Because of the significant implications of CMS’s new voluntary primary care and direct contracting payment models, Premier will be holding a series of webinars to discuss both their structures and implications.
+What we’re saying: The Next Generation ACO model best equips providers to move to direct contracting models.
+Because of the significant implications of CMS’ new voluntary primary care and direct contracting payment models, Premier will be holding a series of webinars to discuss both their structures and implications.
 Premier experts help members evaluate these models and assess their impact.